-Hey Virginia lawmakers, the Lincoln-Douglas debates did not involve Frederick Douglass
+Hey, Virginia lawmakers, the Lincoln-Douglas debates did not involve Frederick Douglass

 One pro-Lincoln newspaper reported Douglas was “pierced to the very vitals by the barbed harpoons which Lincoln hurls at him,” and that Lincoln seemed “to enjoy the noble sport in which he [wa]s engaged.”

 Still, when the 1858 election took place, the Democrats were victorious, keeping Douglas in the Senate.
 But the breathless coverage of the debates had established Lincoln as a national figure, and he later published the debates as a book, helping him to win the presidency two years later.
-Douglas was also a candidate in that election.
+Douglas also was a candidate in that election.

 Lincoln’s book opened with his famous “House Divided” speech and also included the correspondence between Lincoln and Douglas before the debates took place.
 Taking into account the correct Douglas, it was unclear whether by “the first debate” the Virginia bill was referring to the speech, the correspondence, or the first debate in Ottawa, Ill., where Lincoln didn’t do particularly well, spending most of it on the defensive.

-It should be mentioned, while in the White House, Lincoln did meet with Douglass — the abolitionist one, with two s’s — and even had a conversation about Black Union soldiers’ pay and safety.
+It should be mentioned that while in the White House, Lincoln did meet with Douglass — the abolitionist one, whose name has two s’s — and even had a conversation about Black Union soldiers’ pay and safety.
 But that doesn’t qualify as a debate.

 As for the provision that would have allowed the writings of the Founding Fathers to be taught, that is certainly a massive category and might have needed amending.
 After all, if the bill was designed to ban the teaching of “divisive concepts,” well, many of those august men’s words might not make the cut (see: Thomas Jefferson’s “Notes on the State of Virginia”).